 'Remember to mix your compost thoroughly.
 If you leave coffee grounds on the surface of the soil, without raking them in and exposed to the air, they can dry out.
 Dried-out coffee compacts and will act as a barrier, preventing water from reaching the soil beneath.
 So mix-mix-mix and wait.'

-The plant doctor at Patch Plants says: 'It seems as though all plants will enjoy a coffee compost, provided it's been done correctly (4:1) and it's not just plonked on the top of the soil where it's left to harden and prevent water from entering the soil.'
+The plant doctor at Patch Plants adds that many plants will benefit from a coffee compost that follows the correct 4:1 method. '[Ensure] it's not just put on the top of the soil where it's left to harden and prevent water from entering the soil.'

 Are coffee grounds good for hydrangeas?